 • Nature, evaluation and management in various work settings of the disorders of speech, hearing, language and swallowing in children and adults.

-• Investigative procedures in communication science and disorders.
+• Investigative procedures in communication sciences and disorders.

 The student must complete a minimum of 54 credits of graduate course work in communication sciences and disorders prior to earning the MS degree in CSD.
-A thesis is optional in this program.
+A thesis is optional in the residential program.
 Those who write a thesis must complete an oral comprehensive examination about the thesis.
 Students who do not write a thesis must pass a written comprehensive examination.
-Each student must complete two externships in the final
+Each student must complete two externships in the final semesters of their graduate program.

-Participation in practicum experiences occurs during each enrollment term.
-These experiences are planned to serve the needs and interests of students and to allow students to meet credential requirements.
-Students obtain a diverse clinical experience through the Center for Communication Disorders on campus and its many affiliated off-campus practicum sites.
+Participation in required practicum experiences are planned to serve the needs and interests of students and to allow students to meet credential requirements.
+Students obtain a diverse clinical experience through the Center for Communication Disorders on campus and/or off-campus practicum sites.
 Under the supervision of qualified university personnel and on-site supervisors at affiliated practicum sites, students have opportunities to encounter clients ranging in age from infancy to the geriatric population and exhibiting all types of communication disorders.
 The affiliated practicum sites represent a wide variety of types including hospitals, clinics, community agencies, nursing homes, private practices and schools.
 Faculty members teach academic courses and supervise clinical practicum experiences within their areas of expertise.

 The fact that a student has met the minimal criteria listed does not guarantee admission to the program.
 Enrollment in the graduate program is limited to a maximum number of students determined annually by the program faculty.
-In recent years, the number of students admitted annually has been 15 or 16.
-Applications for admission are reviewed only once per year in the spring.
-Students begin their graduate programs as full-time students during the fall semester following admission.
+In recent years, the number of students admitted annually to the residential program has been 16-18; approximately 16 – 20 students may be admitted to the part-time online program.
+Applications for admission to the online program are reviewed in the fall; applications to the residential program are reviewed each winter.
+Students begin their online program in the summer, while residential students begin their program in the fall semester following admission.

 • Our graduates pass the PRAXIS before graduation and obtain employment by or shortly after graduation.